in revenue, a decrease of 8% from 2019

 Lockheed Martin reported the strongest revenue improvement of $5.6 billion, or 9%, with its performance driven primarily by a ramp-up of F-35 production.
 L3Harris’ revenues increased by $2.4 billion, or 19%, primarily related to the merger of the two companies, partially offset by some divestitures.

-US operating margin decreased to 9.9% from 12.4%, while European operating margin improved to 7.5% from 6.2%.
-Rolls-Royce Defence reported the highest operating margin of 13.3%; Lockheed Martin was the top US company, reporting a 13.2% operating margin.
+The US operating margin decreased to 9.9% from 12.4%, while the European operating margin improved to 7.5% from 6.2%.
+British firm Rolls-Royce Defence reported the highest operating margin overall at 13.3%, while Lockheed Martin reported the highest operating margin in the United States at 13.2%.

-In recent years, we have seen a focus on market growth and a pivot from a “return of capital to shareholders” strategy to an “invest for growth”.
-The latest examples include Lockheed Martin’s acquisition of Aerojet Rocketdyne, the Harris-L3 Technologies merger, Northrop Grumman’s acquisition of Orbital ATK, and General Dynamics’ acquisition of CSRA.
-While the defense sector has been relatively insulated from the COVID-19 crisis, it had created an environment of caution in the short term.
+In recent years, we have seen a focus on market growth and a pivot from a “return of capital to shareholders” strategy to an “invest for growth” strategy.
+The latest examples include Lockheed Martin’s acquisition of Aerojet Rocketdyne, the Harris-L3 Technologies merger, Northrop Grumman’s acquisition of Orbital ATK and General Dynamics’ acquisition of CSRA.
+While the defense sector has been relatively insulated from the COVID-19 crisis, it has created an environment of caution in the short term.
 We expect to see moderate increases in the levels of M&A and investment in research and development.

 The outlook for defense remains strong.
 Global defense budgets are plateauing but at healthy levels.
 While escalating deficits pose a risk to defense spending, global threat levels remain elevated in some regions, including those undergoing military modernization programs.